On today’s date in 1965, the initial flight of de Havilland Canada’s DHC-6 Twin Otter took place in Montréal.

 In 2001, a Twin Otter was used by a Canadian civilian aircrew in a rescue mission to Antarctica that made aviation history.

-According to an April 2001 story published by The Guardian, it was “one of the most dramatic rescue missions in the history of the Antarctic.”
+It was “one of the most dramatic rescue missions in the history of the Antarctic,” according to an April 2001 story published by The Guardian.

 “In howling winds, pitch-black skies and temperatures approaching -60C, the crew of a Twin Otter landed at the south pole yesterday to save a sick American.
 It was the first time a plane had touched down there in winter.”